MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/unity-leaderboard-from-scratch-pre1804.md

         // check to make sure you have a valid stat if (this.stat == null)
         {
-            // TO DO: Display "Stat not specified" error message! return;
+            // TO DO: Display "Stat not specified" error message return;
         }